𓇳

 • Personal Robotics Lab at the University of Washington (Seattle)

-Johan has a B.A. in Philosophy and B.S. and M.S. in Computer Science from the University of Washington.
+Johan has a B.A. in Philosophy with honors and B.S. with honors and M.S. in Computer Science from the University of Washington.

 Writing